 So before you jump on the green marketing bandwagon, brush up on the current government regulations on sustainability claims.

 3. Link Sustainability to Your Organizational Identity

-Adding something to your mission statement, or putting a blurb on your About Us page; rather, a sustainability marketing strategy starts with defining a clear purpose.
-You can start by thinking about sustainability in terms of a “reversed” equation: how can you be a mission with a company – not a company with a mission?
+Adding something to your mission statement or putting a blurb on your website worked in the 90’s.
+Today, crafting a sustainability marketing strategy starts with defining a clear purpose.
+Start by thinking about sustainability in terms of a “reversed” equation: how can you be a mission with a company – not a company with a mission?

-4. Establish Enviro-Responsibility Throughout Your Supply Chain
+4. Establish a Green Supply Chain

 In addition to the more holistic benefits of this decision, offering transparency into your company’s supply chain sustainability serves up a powerful marketing message.

-5. Modesty Won’t Do You Any Favors
+5. Know That Modesty Won’t Do You Any Favors

 - Neglecting to communicate sustainability accomplishments with employees